 - What will happen to FSS after Brexit?
 How is FSS preparing for the challenges ahead?

 The majority of food law currently comes from the EU and has served us well for many years.
-We’ve been working with the Scottish and UK Governments to make sure the same legal standards and regulations apply to food should the UK leave the EU on October 31 without a deal.
+We’ve been working with the Scottish and UK Governments to make sure the same legal standards and regulations apply to food should the UK leave the EU without a deal.

 This has involved a lengthy and complex process to implement ‘statutory instruments’ (legislation) bringing existing EU laws over into UK law so that there is a smooth transition, and that standards applied in the EU are carried over to the UK.

 Regardless of the Brexit outcome, Food Standards Scotland’s priority will continue to be to protect consumers and make sure that food is safe and of the high standard we currently enjoy and expect.
 A significant amount of work has already gone in to making sure that the controls in existing EU food law, that currently provide us with a high level of protection, will continue to operate effectively after Brexit.

 We are also making sure we have the people, skills and experience in the organisation to ensure we are as ready as we can be for the things that may happen as a result of leaving the EU, particularly if the UK leaves without a deal, including a possible increase in food safety incidents and instances of food crime.